5 Best Garam Masala Substitute

 If this is your first time cooking with garam masala—or trying to find an equivalent replacement—it helps to know exactly what this aromatic Indian spice blend is.

 Garam masala literally translates to warm spices in Hindi.
-The interesting thing about this blend is that there is no set recipe to make it.
-However, there are specific warming spices that will go into any given garam masala to achieve a deep, sweet, warming, pungent flavor profile.
+The interesting thing about this blend is that it has no set recipe.
+However, specific warming spices will go into any given garam masala to achieve a deep, sweet, warming, pungent flavor profile.
 You’ll find all or most of the following spice mix in garam masala:

 Some variations may also include fenugreek, mustard seeds, mace, star anise, allspice, ginger, tamarind, and dried red chiles (which aren’t as common unless you’re in Southern India).

-In India, the blend of spices you’ll find in garam masala changes depending on what region you’re in and what’s available locally.
+In India, the blend of spices you’ll find in garam masala changes depending on your region and what’s available locally.
 Garam masala recipes are also passed down through families, which means it’s unlikely for any two recipes to be completely identical.
-In some cases, garam masala can contain up to thirty or more different spices.
+Garam masala can sometimes contain up to thirty or more different spices.

 How to Cook with Garam Masala

 Garam masala is typically added during and/or at the end of cooking to enhance the flavors of a dish.
-Since it has a sharp, pungent taste, you only need a small amount.
+You only need a small amount since it has a sharp, pungent taste.

 Can I Use Curry Powder Instead of Garam Masala?